WalkingNL/Translation/note.md

 ```
 We shall deal with our economic system as it is and as it may be modified, not as it might be if we had a clean sheet of paper to write upon; and step-by-step we shall make it what it should be, in the spirit of those who question their own wisdom and seek counsel and knowledge, not shallow self-satisfaction or the excitement of excursions we can not tell.
 ```
+### the word `while`'s usage
+#### the first usage
+    The Federal Reserve Reform Act of 1977, which requires the Fed to direct its policies toward achieving maximum employment and price stability and report regularly to Congress.
+The act also required Senate confirmation for the chair and vice chair of the Board of Governors `while` limiting their terms to four years.
+In this passage, the meaning of the word `while` represents what is the same meaning as the phrase `at the same time as`.